 The FDA requires products that contain what would equate to a daily dose of 50 grams or sorbitol or 20 grams of mannitol to be labeled with a "laxative effect" warning.
 This is because higher levels of sugar alcohols unabsorbed in the intestines can cause bloating, gas, and diarrhea.
 According to the Center for Science in the Public Interest, only 10 grams of sorbitol can cause GI distress.

-Check out the links on the next page for lots more information on artificial sweeteners and related topics.
+Check out the links below for lots more information on artificial sweeteners and related topics.

 Related HowStuffWorks Articles